-Congratulations to Dr. Renee Martin, who was awarded the Ph.D. in August 2011.
-Renee carried out her thesis work with Greg Van Duyne.
+Congratulations to Renee Martin, who was awarded the Ph.D. in August 2011.
+Renee's thesis advisor was Greg Van Duyne.

 The following students were appointed to the Structural Biology & Molecular Biophysics Training Grant:Steve Artim (BMB), Ryan Bradley (CHEM), Ben Capraro (CHEM), Rob Culik (BMB), Devin Dersh (BMB), Alec Ricciuti (BMB), Matt Sochor (BMB), and Matt Stetz (BMB).

 Mike Soo (BMB) was recently appointed to the Genetics Training Grant.

 Charlie Mo and Chris Yarosh (both BMB) were recently appointed to the Cell & Molecular Biology Training Grant.

 Congratulations to the winners of the B&B/BMB 2011 Retreat Poster Awards: